argorar/WebMConverter/README.md

 ## Changelog

+### Version 3.13.1
+* Fix a bug with progress bar that closed the program

 ### Version 3.13.0
 * Add stabilization filter.
 Find it in Advanced>Processing.
 It comes with different levels of stabilization